ksankeerth/open-image-registry/docs/user-management.md

 ### USER_ACCOUNT Table

-- `USERNAME` and `EMAIL` are UNIQUE to prevent duplicates
+Core columns:
+- `USERNAME` - UNIQUE, user's login identifier
+- `EMAIL` - UNIQUE, used for authentication and recovery
-- `DISPLAY_NAME` cannot be NULL; set to "NOT SET" if not provided
+- `DISPLAY_NAME` - NOT NULL; set to "NOT SET" if not provided
+- `PASSWORD` - Hashed password (never store plain text)
+- `SALT` - Unique salt for password hashing
-- `LOCKED` is INTEGER (0 = unlocked, 1 = locked)
+- `LOCKED` - INTEGER (0 = unlocked, 1 = locked)
-- `LOCKED_REASON` stores code (1, 2, or 3) matching recovery reason types
+- `LOCKED_REASON` - Stores code (1, 2, or 3) matching locking reason types
-- `LOCKED_AT` tracks when the lock occurred for audit purposes
+- `LOCKED_AT` - Timestamp when the lock occurred (for audit purposes)
-- `FAILED_ATTEMPTS` automatically resets to 0 on successful login
+- `FAILED_ATTEMPTS` - Counter that automatically resets to 0 on successful login
+- `DELETED` - BOOLEAN (false = active, true = deleted)
+- `DELETED` - TIMESTAMP, when the account was soft deleted (NULL if active)

+**Soft Delete Implementation:**
+- `DELETED` column allows filtering out deleted accounts without removing database records
+- `DELETED` timestamp tracks when deletion occurred for audit and cleanup purposes
+- When `DELETED = true`:
+  - `USERNAME` and `EMAIL` are obfuscated with `[DELETED-{timestamp}]` prefix
+  - `PASSWORD` and `SALT` are set to `[DELETED]`
+  - Record cannot be fetched through normal API calls
+  - Must be explicitly excluded in all queries: `WHERE DELETED = false`

 ### USER_PASSWORD_RECOVERY Table

-- `RECOVERY_UUID` is the primary key (unique recovery link per user)
+- `RECOVERY_UUID` - PRIMARY KEY, unique recovery link per user
-- `USER_ID` has a UNIQUE constraint to enforce one active recovery per user
+- `USER_ID` - UNIQUE constraint to enforce one active recovery per user
-- `REASON_TYPE` uses a CHECK constraint to enforce valid codes (1, 2, 3)
+- `REASON_TYPE` - CHECK constraint to enforce valid codes (1, 2, 3)
-- Record is automatically deleted when recovery is completed or user is deleted
+- Record is automatically deleted when:
+  - Recovery is completed successfully
+  - User is soft deleted (cleanup to prevent orphaned records)

+**Important:** When a user is deleted, any existing password recovery entries must be removed to maintain data integrity.

 ### USER_ROLE_ASSIGNMENT Table

-- `PRIMARY KEY (USER_ID)` enforces a single role per user (no multi-role support)
+- `PRIMARY KEY (USER_ID)` - Enforces a single role per user (no multi-role support)
-- `ON DELETE CASCADE` ensures cleanup when a user is deleted
+- `ON DELETE CASCADE` - Ensures cleanup when a user is deleted
+- May be preserved during soft delete for audit purposes (implementation-dependent)

 ---